e-mail: bok@dhit.pl

 • In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-• Wide application in the industry of new technologies – are utilized in hard drives, electric motors, medical devices and various technologically advanced devices.
+• Significant importance in the industry of new technologies – find application in hard drives, electric motors, medical apparatus and very modern machines.

 Disadvantages of neodymium magnets: